parvpatodia/smartspace_memory_agent/README.md

 Real-Time Analytics Dashboard

 Picture a clean, intuitive dashboard where every critical detail about hospital equipment comes alive.
 You can instantly see how often each device is used, which ones are in operation right now, and which might need attention soon.
 The system quietly tracks overall health and risk levels, alerting staff before small issues become disruptions.
 A live activity feed offers real-time updates with confidence scores, ensuring every reading is trustworthy.
-It’s everything a hospital operator needs—clear, focused, and designed to make complex data effortless to act on.
+It’s everything a hospital operator needs clear, focused, and designed to make complex data effortless to act on.

 Comprehensive History and Reporting

 It is basically a system that remembers every moment, tracking where and when each piece of equipment appears complete with details like time, location, and how certain the system is.
 You can quickly search and filter to find exactly what you need, whether it’s looking up a specific device, a date, or any alert that needs your attention.
-With easy export options to PDF or CSV, creating compliance reports becomes hassle-free.
+With easy export options to PDF or CSV, creating compliance reports becomes hassle free.
 Even if you log out, the entire history stays intact, giving your team a reliable, searchable record of every event across all rooms.
 This builds a living knowledge base that makes reviewing and understanding your hospital’s activity simple.

 Intelligent Alerting System